 I’ve doubled in age since I last lived in Albert Lea, MN so I was rather skeptical that the place even existed.
 But to my surprise the B & B is alive and well.
 The pancakes are just as big and fluffy as I remember.
 Well… I guess that’s not true.
 They actually seem smaller, but the memories of a elementary school-aged kid are a little skewed when it comes to size.

-As I inhaled my classic American breakfast of eggs, bacon, hashbrowns and pancakes I could help but think about the daily life of the B & B Cafe.
-This is a special place to me.
-Heck, Albert Lea, MN is a special place.
-But that’s only because I’ve been there for a total of maybe 24 hours since 2003.
-What’s it like for the people who’ve been there the rest of the 113,800+ hours?
+As I inhaled my classic American breakfast of eggs, bacon, hash browns, and pancakes I couldn’t help but think about the daily life of the B & B Cafe.
+This is a special place.
+But maybe only because I’ve stepped foot in Albert Lea city limits for about one hour since 2003.
+What’s it like for the people who’ve been here the remaining 113,800+ hours?

-The wood paneled walls showcasing hockey achievements is a warm, endearing sight to a ghost like me.
-But I don’t think I could ever live in a permanent state like that the folks running the B & B. I think I can only be happy when the experience is new or a replay of moments from a different time.
-How do I stand at the same griddle?
-How do I wipe the same counters?
-How do I fill the same damn cups from the same damn coffee pot?
+The wood paneled walls showcasing a decades worth of hockey achievements is an endearing sight to wanderers like me.
+But how do the folks running the B & B stay in such blissful state of permanence?
+How do they stand at the same griddle?
+How do they wipe the same counters?
+How do they fill the same damn coffee cups from the same damn coffee pot?

-Maybe when you live a life of mostly sameness, you acclimate and begin to take more pleasure in the little changes.
+Maybe when you live a life of repetition, you learn to take pleasure in the little changes.
 New silverware.
 New napkins.
 New door mat.
-Keep all the big details the same and just cherish the stability.
+Keep all the big details the same and cherish the stability.
 You have a good thing going.
+Why risk a big change?